sivakumar-sivaprakasam/SparkLab/README.md

 Data file to be used is `/home/ubuntu/data/sample.data` and it is already kept in there

-Finally, filtering out selected numbers and also save the output of RDD to a file
+Finally, filtering out selected numbers and also save the output of RDD to folder `/home/ubuntu/data/sample.data/out`

 ### Exercise 10 - Spark DataSet